carlosranoya/inject/README.md

     inject.ImportConfig("config_1.yaml")
 ```

-Create a struct that contains the interface and ***Inject*** the interface field with the struct defined at "config_1.yaml" file.
+Create a struct that contains the interface and inject the interface field with the struct defined at "config_1.yaml" file.

 ```sh
     type TestContainer struct {